-The Grandview Heritage Foundation is a nonprofit organization committed to identifying, preserving and displaying all things relating to the unique early history of Grandview, Tennessee, and its surrounding area.
-To learn more about this history, take the...
+The Grandview Heritage Foundation is an educational nonprofit preserving and providing public access to all things relating to the history of the Grand View Normal Institute and the surrounding community of Grandview, Tennessee.
+To learn more, take the...

-The Grandview History Center is home to the Grandview Heritage Foundation, where documents, photos and artifacts relating to the area's history are preserved and displayed.
-The Foundation has on file over 2000 photographs pre-dating 1920, and houses collections pertaining to the Grandview Normal Institute (GNI), the American Missionary Association and the Christian Endeavor Society.
-It is also the archive for research documenting early families who settled in and around the Grandview area.
+The Grandview History Center is home to the Grand View Normal Institute Memorial Library and Archive.
+Operated by the Foundation, the Center publicly displays and makes available documents, photos and artifacts relating to the school's history and the history of the Grandview Community.
+The Foundation has on file over 2000 photographs pre-dating 1920, and houses collections pertaining to the Grand View Normal Institute (GVNI), the American Missionary Association and the Christian Endeavor Society.
+It is also the archive for researching early families who settled in and around the Grandview area.
 The Center is open Thursdays and Saturdays, 12:00 PM - 4:00 PM.
 Appointments for other times can be scheduled by calling 916-710-1747.

 Unless indicated otherwise, images and documents posted on this web site are either the exclusive property of the Grandview Heritage Foundation or a private party.
 Any downloading and/or transmitting of these items for promotional or commercial purposes without written permission from the Foundation is prohibited.